NathanBnm/php-gettext-template/README.md

 This templates uses the [PHP implementation of gettext (php-gettext)](https://github.com/php-gettext/Gettext).

 Any suggestion or contribution to make?
-Do not hesitate to post an issue or a PR!
+Do not hesitate to sumbit an issue or a PR!

 ## Prerequisites